How and where can you study in Austria?

 Overview of the study options as well as important addresses of all Austrian universities, universities of applied sciences, university colleges of teacher education and private universities (in English).

-This brochure offers an overview of the system of higher education in Austria.
+This website offers an overview of the system of higher education in Austria.

 Stipends and Social Security

-If you are not employed or self-employed due to the nature of your stipend, social security issues will have to be dealt with on a case-by-case basis, depending on the type of stipend and respective personal circumstances.
-In most cases, if there is no employment or the status of self-employee, you can take out general self-insurance or the "Studierendenselbstversicherung" (provided certain conditions are met).
+If you are not employed or self-employed due to the nature of your stipend, social security issues will have to be dealt with on a case by case basis, depending on the type of stipend and respective personal circumstances.
+In most cases, if there is no employment or the status of self-employee, general self-insurance or the "Studierendenselbstversicherung" (provided certain conditions are met) can be taken out.

-In order to apply for co-insurance with your family/partner you will have to fill in the following form: www.ooegkk.at (in German only)
+In order to apply for co-insurance with your family/partner, an application form needs to be filled, which can be downloaded at www.sozialversicherung.at (in German only)

 If you are not insured anywhere, there are different options, from self-insurance via the main social insurance carriers in Austria to contracts with private insurance companies.
-For personal assistance in the field of social security please contact the EURAXESS Service Centre: email@example.com
+For personal assistance please contact the EURAXESS Centre: firstname.lastname@example.org